XinFinOrg/Developer-Resource/docs/raw/masternodes.md

 XDC is listed with more then 20 Liquidity Exchanges, full list of exchanges is available at xinfin.io to purchase XDC from open market to stake under masternode.

 **6. How to get a Test XDC ?**
-Test environment or Test infrastructure available at: http://xinfin.network (select "Switch to Testnet" Menu) to get TEST XDC.Generate A Test Access Token not only help to Setup Masternode but to test Web Wallet / Mobile Wallet, XDC Explorer within Test environment.
+Test environment or Test infrastructure available at: http://xinfin.network (select "Switch to Testnet" Menu) to get TEST XDC.
+Generate A Test Access Token not only help to Setup Masternode but to test Web Wallet / Mobile Wallet, XDC Explorer within Test environment.

 ## **Hands on guide: How to Setup Masternode**